junevarsha/techAnalogies/Readme.md

 # Hello World!
-This repo is built to help people understand technology better.
+This repo is built to help people understand technology better via analogies

-## My goal is to provide you all the curated resources that can give you the "Aha" moment.
-If you have seen any intersting articles that explains tech concepts via simple analogies, please email me the resources links to varsht612@gmail.com
+## My goal is to provide you the "Aha" moment.

+If you have seen any interesting articles that explains tech concepts via simple analogies, please email me the resources links to varsht612@gmail.com

 ### Javascript and Friends